Sussex pubs with great gardens

 Hove Place, Brighton & Hove

 A city garden this one, just off Church Road in Hove.
 I was admiring the fairy lights at the entrance when some drinkers urged me to check out the garden and I was glad I did.
-It’s an fairly substantial Italian-style patio area with a couple of covered snugs and numerous heaters for those iffy summer/autumn nights.
-Spot the decorated Snowdog bought for charity after last year’s popular art trail through Brighton and Hove and now occupying a lofty perch over proceedings.
+It’s a fairly substantial Italian-style patio area with a couple of covered snugs and numerous heaters for those iffy summer/autumn nights.
+Spot the decorated Snowdog bought for charity after the art trail through Brighton and Hove and now occupying a lofty perch over proceedings.
 The garden is popular with parties so some of the big tables may be reserved – unless you get in first.
 Inside it’s dark and panelled.
 It’s a self-styled bistro-pub and the nibbles I’ve seen coming from the kitchen look divine, including a whole melted cheese to share.
 Full meals range up to a £29 Wagyu rump steak.